w3c/tdm-reservation-protocol/techniques/technique-html-meta.md

-# Proposal based on html meta tags
+# Technique based on html meta tags

 ## Status of this document